virtuozzo/cloudscripting-docs/docs/creating-manifest/selecting-containers.md

     <b>Node selectors</b> have higher priority than nodes, specified next to the action, but lower than parameters set in the action object.
     If you set all three parameters (i.e *nodeId*, *nodeGroup* and *nodeType*), actions for indicated containers would be executed in the following order: <b>*_nodeId -> nodeGroup -> nodeType_*</b>.

-Below you can find data on supported software stacks in confines of the *nodeGroup*, *nodeType* and *engine* values.

 ## Supported Stacks

+Below you can find data about supported software stacks in confines of the *nodeGroup*, *nodeType*, and *engine* values.

 ### Predefined *nodeGroup* Values